wangye0523/wangye0523.github.io/_pages/about.md

 # 🔥 News

 - *2025.09*: One paper was accepted by Information Fusion.
-GCFA is proposed to tackle long-tailed medical text classification by fusing LLM-generated head/tail features and a medical agent attention, improving tail-class performance via semantic diversity and term emphasis.
+GCFA is proposed to tackle long-tailed medical text classification by fusing LLM-generated head/tail features and a medical agent attention, improving tail-class performance via semantic diversity and term emphasis: [[paper](https://www.sciencedirect.com/science/article/abs/pii/S1566253525007110)]
 - *2025.09*: One paper was accepted by IEEE Transactions on Consumer Electronics.
 We develop CRMED, a medical dialogue generation model that leverages LLMs with continuous entity reasoning to capture relationships between medical entities in multi-turn conversations, significantly improving response quality for consumer health technology applications: [[paper](https://ieeexplore.ieee.org/document/11123515)]
 - *2025.08*: One paper was accepted by IEEE Journal of Biomedical and Health Informatics (J-BHI).
 Chinese character structures and boundary features were leveraged to recognize unseen terms and confusing medical entities: [[paper](https://ieeexplore.ieee.org/document/11112630/authors)]
 - *2025.02*: One paper was accepted by Information Processing and Management.
 A hierarchical chat-based prompting strategy was proposed for MLLMs to improve spatio-temporal action detection in football by generating detailed, structured descriptions of fast-paced multi-player actions: [[paper](https://github.com/TristanAlkaid/HCBS)]